-One of the things you will need to know is that integrations you have configured are working correctly and sending telemetry into Samurai XDR.
+One of the things you will need to know is that integrations you have configured are working correctly and sending telemetry to the Samurai platform.

-You can easily get an overview of which of your Integrations are healthy by viewing the Telemetry Monitoring Dashboard in the app.
-This dashboard gives you a concise overview of any integrations which are unhealthy - or in other words, Integrations which have not generated events recently:
+You can easily get an overview of which of your Integrations are not healthy by viewing the Dashboard or Telemetry Monitoring.
+This gives you a concise overview of any integrations which are unhealthy - or in other words, Integrations which have not generated events recently:

 The fact that an Integration is unhealthy doesn't necessarily mean that there is a fault.
 For instance, if you are sending Windows Event Logs from a laptop, the Integration may be listed as unhealthy because the laptop is shut down.